Chemistry (B.S.)/Environmental Management and Sustainability (M.S.)

 Students applying to the Accelerated Master's Program must have completed at least 60 credit hours of applicable undergraduate study and at least one full semester (12 credit hours) at the university.
 Students must be at least one full-time semester (12 credit hours) away from undergraduate degree completion in order to apply.

-Applicants are required to have a minimum GPA of 3.0/4.0.
+Applicants are required to have a minimum grade-point average of 3.0 on a 4.0 scale.

-Consult individual departments for specific minimum GPA requirements.
+Consult individual departments for specific minimum grade-point average requirements.